 - As they get older, we can try and explain the deeper meanings of remembering Him, being aware of His presence and explaining the philosophy of the different parts of salaah.

 - Here are two articles that show how beneficial Salaah is to us PHYSICALLY as well!
-Here’s the first: Salaah makes your face glow (thanks in part to the blood that rushes to your face when we are in sujood) ?http://ilmfeed.com/this-is-why-praying-makes-your-face-glow/And following on from the previous post on Salaah helping us physically, here’s the second article on how Muslims do yoga five times a day ?
+Here’s the first: Salaah makes your face glow (thanks in part to the blood that rushes to your face when we are in sujood) http://ilmfeed.com/this-is-why-praying-makes-your-face-glow/ Secondly, here’s the second article on how Muslims do yoga five times a day ?
 A great way to perhaps explain the holistic aspects of salaah and that even when our kids (and us!) may go through a phase when they are not ‘feeling’ salaah, salaah is still always benefitting them!http://mvslim.com/5-ways-yoga-is-a-basic-practice-for-muslims/

 And you really can’t get clearer than this!:

 Prayer should not be allowed to become a series of robotic yoga-like motions devoid of meaning or purpose.
 Zeeshan and I have been forthright with our kids and confessed to them that there will be times when prayer might feel like an inconvenient, rote duty that just needs to be discharged — and they may find themselves feeling disillusioned and disheartened when those thoughts come to them — but, nevertheless, the canonical prayer is never to be abandoned, no matter how ambivalent one might be feeling towards it in that moment.